HsiangHung/Machine_Learning_Note/ML_fundamentals/README.md

 L1 and L2 regularization correspond to the priors of MAP in Bayesian.
 See [here](https://github.com/HsiangHung/Machine_Learning_Note/tree/master/Bayesian_%26_MCMC#22-map).
 L2 regularization is equivalent to **Gaussian** prior [[Cross Validated: Why is the L2 regularization equivalent to Gaussian prior?]][Why is the L2 regularization equivalent to Gaussian prior?], whereas L1 corresponds to [Laplace prior](https://en.wikipedia.org/wiki/Laplace_distribution) (double exponential distribution).

 The main intuitive difference between the L1 and L2 regularization is that L1 regularization tries to estimate the **median** while the L2 regularization tries to estimate the **mean** to avoid overfitting [[Dhaval Taunk]][L1 vs L2 Regularization: The intuitive difference].
 Here is the intuition explanation: [L1 regression estimates median whereas L2 regression estimates mean?](https://stats.stackexchange.com/questions/34613/l1-regression-estimates-median-whereas-l2-regression-estimates-mean).
+The post [[Neelam Tyagi]][L2 and L1 Regularization in Machine Learning] has more comprehensive comparison.

 Another difference between them is that L1 regularization helps in **feature selection** by eliminating the features that are not important.
 This is helpful when the number of feature points are large in number [[Dhaval Taunk]][L1 vs L2 Regularization: The intuitive difference].

+We all know why L1 regularization has chance to surpress coefficient.
+The following gives a better picture and explanation:

 ### Reference